Author Archives: Roofing SEO Webmasters

 Many website builders provide free subdomains, but every roofing company should purchase an exclusive domain name.

-Subdomains, like roofcompany.weebly.com, severely limit search engine optimization.
+Subdomains, such as roofcompany.weebly.com, significantly limit search engine optimization.
 Therefore, owning your own domain name is critical to your online marketing.

 • expertise.com best seo agencies in fort worth